-From the 2016 topographic/bathymetric survey data, the area of the water surface of the CCR surface impoundment was 0.6 acres.
-From the water depth data that was collected during the annual inspection, the average water depth within the CCR surface impoundment was 1.34 feet.
-Thus, the storage capacity within the EDG Slag Pond at the time of the annual inspection was approximately 1,300 cubic yards.
+From the 2016 topographic/bathymetric survey data, the area of the water surface of the CCR surface impoundment was approximately 0.63 acres.
+From the water depth data that was collected during the annual inspection, the average water depth within the CCR surface impoundment was 2.21 feet.
+Thus, the water volume within the EDG Slag Pond at the time of the annual inspection was approximately 2,250 cubic yards.

-The volume of impounded CCR and water (i.e. total volume) within the EDG Slag Pond at the time of the annual inspection was determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from WPL.
-Historical information provided from WPL included an ash pond evaluation prepared for

-EDG by Miller Engineers & Scientists (2011) which included soil boring data in the area of the EDG Slag Pond, as well as the most recent topographic/bathymetric survey of the EDG Slag Pond completed by Cornerstone Surveying and Mapping (2016).
+The volume of impounded CCR and water (i.e. total volume, not including freeboard) within the EDG Slag Pond at the time of the annual inspection was determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from WPL.
+Historical information provided from WPL included an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data near the EDG Slag Pond, as well as the most recent topographic/bathymetric survey of the EDG Slag Pond completed by Cornerstone Surveying and Mapping (2016).

-The surveyed elevation of the top of water within the CCR surface impoundment at the time of the annual inspection was 604.85 feet.
-From the 2016 topographic/bathymetric survey of the EDG Slag Pond, the average elevation of the top of CCR/sediment outside the footprint of the water surface was approximately 607 feet.
+The surveyed elevation of the top of water within the CCR surface impoundment at the time of the annual inspection was 605.94 feet.
+From the 2016 topographic/bathymetric survey of the EDG Slag Pond, as well as the surveyed water elevation at the time of the annual inspection, the average elevation of the top of CCR/sediment outside the footprint of the water surface was approximately 607.5 feet.
 From the 2011 ash pond evaluation, a soil boring installed along the south embankment of the EDG Slag Pond encountered CCR from the ground surface to a bottom elevation of approximately 589 feet.
-Thus, the interior storage height of the EDG Slag Pond (water portion) was 15.85 feet and the interior storage height of the CCR/sediment located outside the footprint of the water surface was approximately 18 feet.
+Thus, the interior storage height of the EDG Slag Pond (water portion) was approximately 16.94 feet and the interior storage height of the CCR/sediment located outside the footprint of the water surface was approximately 18 feet.

-The surface area of the EDG Slag Pond, in the area where water was present, was 0.6 acres.
-Thus, the volume of impounded CCR and water within the EDG Slag Pond, within the area where water was present, was approximately 15,000 cubic yards.
-The surface area of the EDG Slag Pond, in the area located outside of the footprint of the water portion, was 0.9 acres.
+The surface area of the EDG Slag Pond, in the area where water was present, was approximately 0.63 acres.
+Thus, the volume of impounded CCR and water within the EDG Slag Pond, within the area where water was present, was approximately 17,200 cubic yards.
+The surface area of the EDG Slag Pond, in the area located outside of the footprint of the water portion, was approximately 0.87 acres.
 Thus, the volume of impounded CCR within the EDG Slag Pond, in the area located outside of the footprint of the water portion, was approximately 26,000 cubic yards.
-The total volume of impounded CCR and water within the EDG Slag Pond at the time of the annual inspection was approximately 41,000 cubic yards.
+The total volume, not including freeboard, of impounded CCR and water within the EDG Slag Pond at the time of the annual inspection was approximately 43,200 cubic yards.